What Is Healthcare Compliance?

 CERT and OIG Work Plan as Compliance Tools

-Many tools are available to help you establish an effective compliance program.
+Many tools are available to help establish an effective compliance program.
 Below are two examples that inform organizations of problem areas identified by auditors.

 Each year, CMS conducts Comprehensive Error Rate Testing (CERT) to ascertain how healthcare providers are doing in regard to billing, coding, and documenting for services rendered to Medicare beneficiaries.
 CERT reports go back to 2011.
-CMS looks at healthcare providers (physician services), hospital services, and durable medical equipment (DME) to review a sample of claims and documentation across the U.S. This sample of claims and documentation helps CMS to see the bigger picture of how all healthcare providers are billing, coding, and documenting for services rendered.
+CMS looks at healthcare providers (physician services), hospital services, and DME to review a sample of claims and documentation across the U.S. This sample of claims and documentation helps CMS to see the bigger picture of how all healthcare providers are billing, coding, and documenting for services rendered.
 The CERT reports also help healthcare organizations see what issues CMS has identified as problem areas.
 The organization can then conduct risk analysis to ensure its actions comply with the rules and it is part of the solution rather than part of the problem.

 In addition to providing compliance guidance, the OIG also has a Work Plan that outlines what issues they have identified as risks (fraud, waste, and abuse) and what they plan to investigate.
 The OIG Work Plan is updated as needed throughout the year and is considered active.
 For example, the OIG Work Plan was updated during the COVID-19 pandemic to include telehealth services as an area to watch in the future due to higher demand for these billable services.
-It is a good idea to visit the OIG Work Plan frequently to ensure your compliance plan is updated to address these risk areas.
+It is a good idea to visit the OIG Work Plan frequently to ensure a compliance plan is updated to address these risk areas.

 Choosing a Compliance Point of Contact